 Things To Do

 From May to September, the park offers several ranger programs at no charge.
 These include talks, evening programs at the campground amphitheater and occassional astronomy programs, check the visitor center for details.
-Click here for a schedule of typical summer programs.
+Click here for a schedule of programs currently being offered.

 The Fruita Schoolhouse is a restored and refurbished historic structure located on Utah Highway 24, 0.8 miles (1.3 km) east of the visitor center.